numbbo/data-archive/README.md

-# data-archive
+# COCO data-archive
-Official data archive of COCO
+Here, you will find the official data archive of COCO for versions larger or equal than 3.0.